Red Velvet Sheet Cake

 - Scrape down sides of bowl and then turn the mixer to medium speed.
 Beat until frosting is light and fluffy, about 2 minutes.

-- Spread frosting over cooled cake and garnish with fresh berries if desired.
+- Spread frosting (use as little or as much as you like) over cooled cake and garnish with fresh berries if desired.

-- Enjoy immediately and store any leftovers in an airtight container in the fridge for up to four days.
+- Enjoy immediately or place in refrigerator until ready to serve.
+Store any leftovers in an airtight container in the fridge for up to 4 days.
+(I actually prefer to eat this cake at least slightly chilled.)

 Red food coloring: I like to use gel food coloring because it's more concentrated, which means I can use less of it than liquid food coloring.
-Plus it doesn't add a huge amount of extra liquid to the batter.
 I use Americolor #119 Red Red - start out with about 2 teaspoons and add more if you want a brighter red color.
+For a "dark red" color, similar to my photos, I recommend using about 2 teaspoons.
+For a "bright red" color, I recommend using about 3 teaspoons.
 Know that the red color will become a bit muted once the cake is baked, so I recommend adding a little more gel food coloring to the batter than anticipated.
 If you use liquid food coloring, you will need to use more.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.